appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/password-input.md

 <dd>

 The **Data Type** property defines the type of input for the widget.
-For the Email Input widget, the **Data Type** is set to Email by default.
+For the **Password Input** widget, the **Data Type** is set to Password by default.
 If you change the data type, the widget’s properties and behavior change accordingly.
 Options:

 - **Single-line text**: Accepts a single line of text, such as names or titles.
 Additional text beyond one line is not displayed.s